BlessedBucky/RR-Project/README.md

 # Loan Default Prediction Project

 ## Project Overview
 The project is to check whether the research paer named "Research on loan default prediction based on logistic regression, randomforest, xgboost and adaboost" is reproducible.
+This paper aims to predict loan default risks using machine learning algorithms such as Logistic Regression, Random Forest, XGBoost, and AdaBoost.
 The dataset link is shown as follows: https://www.kaggle.com/datasets/laotse/credit-risk-dataset/data

-This paper aims to predict loan default risks using machine learning algorithms such as Logistic Regression, Random Forest, XGBoost, and AdaBoost.
-The data has been cleaned, including handling missing values, removing outliers, and standardizing the data for modeling.

 ## Environment Setup
 1. Clone this repository to your local machine.